Electronic structure of tungsten-doped vanadium dioxide

-Strongly correlated materials are an enormously active area of research as these systems exhibit many useful phenomena \cite{Takagi2010}, with high temperature superconductivity being the most obvious example.
-However research into such compounds has suffered in comparison to devices based on weakly correlated materials due to the inapplicability of the rigid band model of electronic structure to such compounds \cite{Imada1998,Burke2012}.
-For weakly correlated materials, in which electron-electron interactions are a very small perturbation, band theoretical techniques such as Density Functional Theory (DFT) have proven to be accurate enough predictors of material behaviour to significantly facilitate device design \cite{Burke2012}.
-In strongly correlated materials however, band theory fails spectacularly \cite{Imada1998}, such that even qualitative predictions are almost always inaccurate.
-For example, DFT characteristically predicts Mott insulators to be metallic \cite{Anisimov1991,Burke2012}, a significant issue when designing materials to take advantage of their insulating behaviour.

-Vanadium dioxide is considered a prototypical strongly correlated material, which undergoes a first order insulator metal transition at $\sim$ 340 K from a low temperature monoclinic structure to a high temperature, metallic tetragonal structure \cite{Goodenough1971}.
+\textit{\textbf{Introduction}}: Vanadium dioxide is considered a prototypical strongly correlated material, which undergoes a first order insulator metal transition at $\sim$ 340 K from a low temperature monoclinic structure to a high temperature, metallic tetragonal structure \cite{Goodenough1971}.
 In the last decade, advances in nanofabrication techniques have seen an explosion of interest in devices based on VO$_{2}$ nanobeams \cite{Wei2012,Park2013}, which show enormous potential for sensors \cite{Guo2011} and even new transistor gates \cite{Nakano2012}.
-Dynamical Mean Field Theory \cite{Biermann2005} and GW calculations \cite{Gatti2007} suggest that pure VO$_{2}$ is a band insulator resulting from the three-dimensional Peierls pairings occurring in the transition from tetragonal to monoclinic, with strong correlations in the metallic form responsible for driving the transition to the insulating state \cite{Biermann2005}.
+Dynamical Mean Field Theory \cite{Biermann2005} and GW calculations \cite{Gatti2007} suggest that pure VO$_{2}$'s insulating character results from the three-dimensional pairings that occur in the transition from tetragonal to monoclinic which fill the valence band, with strong correlations in the metallic form responsible for driving the transition to the insulating state \cite{Biermann2005}.